MicrosoftDocs/labs/labs/insiderdevtour2018/pwa/includes/Lab-part-5.md

     >Remember, if you change the path of your "images" folder, you need to update the json in your manifest file to reflect your changes.

-    Using our Knowzy [ASP.NET](https://www.asp.net/) project the easiest way to add new content to a project is to drag and drop the content from the file explorer into the solution explorer of your project.
+    Using our Knowzy <a href="https://www.asp.net/" target="_blank">ASP.NET</a> project the easiest way to add new content to a project is to drag and drop the content from the file explorer into the solution explorer of your project.
 ![Provide a URL](../media/Picture29.jpg)

 4. Reference the manifest in your **/Views/Shared/_Layout.cshtml** page with a link tag: